elabftw/elabftw/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug report (sysadmin)
-about: If something isn't working as expected.
+about: Bug report form for issues related to the full software suite, its installation, maintenance, etc...
+Use this if you are a Sysadmin with shell access.
 labels: bug
 body:
 - type: markdown